portotype/decodeportugal.com/README.md

 Opening a company is fast, but be aware that it is not as fast as advertised.

+Opening a company in here is meant as being ready to operate:
+- issue invoices.
+- accept payments.
+- make purchases with your bank balance.
+- hire people and pay them.

-While there is a concept called "You can't get a company operating instantly.
+While there is a concept called "Company within the hour" (Empresa na Hora), in reality you can't get a company operating instantly in the meaning set above.
 It takes about 1 - 1.5 months before you can actually operate in Portugal.

 Explain sequence.

+XXX

+# Power of Attorney

+In Portugal, representation by Power of Attorney (PoA) is called "Procuração".
+A "Procuração" will enable your lawyer (or anyone else) to do operations for you.
+They can be used to open a company, close a company and everything in between.

+Generally the more powerful the powers enshrined in the PoA, the more specific it should be and careful you should be.

 # Incorporation

-Opening a company is fast, but be aware that it is not as fast as advertised.

-While there is a concept called "You can't get a company operating instantly.
-It takes about 1 - 1.5 months before you can actually operate in Portugal.

-# Power of Attorney

-XXXXX
+XXXX

 # Banking